ilikerobots/storyboard/README.md

 The ```build``` method itself can also be overridden to completely customize the display of the Story.

-## Building a Storybook
+## Building a Storyboard

-A storybook is little more than a collection of stories.
+A storyboard is little more than a collection of stories.
 ```dart
 import 'package:flutter/material.dart';
 import 'package:storyboard/storyboard.dart';